21 Fun Things to Do in Central Park, New York City

 5. Visit the Swedish Cottage Marionette Theater

-This quaint little Central Park cottage, originally built in Sweden, is the perfect spot to appreciate authentic Scandinavian architecture.
+This quaint Central Park cottage, originally built in Sweden, is the perfect spot to appreciate authentic Scandinavian architecture.

 The beautiful wooden building had many functions before it became the well-loved Swedish Cottage Marionette Theater.

-6. The Shakespeare Garden is a Midsummer Night’s Dream…
+6. The Shakespeare Garden is a Midsummer Night's Dream

-Or any time of year, really!
 Pay homage to the works of William Shakespeare in this little slice of English culture in the Big Apple.

 Tucked along a steep hillside on the west side, just below the Belvedere Castle, uncover the secrets of the Shakespeare Garden.

-Next to the Delacorte Theater, a famous venue for productions of Shakespeare in the Park, the Shakespeare Garden is a peaceful delight.
+Located next to the Delacorte Theater, a famous venue for productions of Shakespeare in the Park, the Shakespeare Garden is a peaceful delight.

-7. Delacorte Theater
+7. Visit Delacorte Theater

 After visiting the Shakespeare Garden, why not mosey on down to see a William Shakespeare play in the open-air Delacorte Theater, on the southwest corner of the Great Lawn?